Go to Reviews.org US Edition

-Coles Mobile value for money
+Coles Mobile plans: value for money

 Coles is a no-nonsense Optus MVNO telco that clearly wants you to know more about its groceries than its plans.

-There is competition from TPG Prepaid plans, which tends to have discounted pricing for the first three months, but the TPG Medium Plan costs more in the first year and is on the Vodafone mobile network, which isn’t as widespread as the Optus network that Coles uses.
-Below is a list of daily updating list of popular Prepaid plans with at least 15GB of data.
+There is competition from TPG Prepaid plans, which tend to have discounted pricing for the first three months, but the TPG Medium Plan costs more in the first year and is on the Vodafone mobile network, which isn’t as widespread as the Optus network that Coles uses.
+For comparison, below is a list of daily updating list of popular prepaid plans with at least 15GB of data.

-The first is the Coles Prepaid $120 for 365 Days, which comes with 60GB of data and those same international call allowances as the Coles monthly Prepaid plan.
+The first is the Coles Prepaid $120 for 365 Days, which comes with 60GB of data and the same international call allowances as the Coles monthly Prepaid plan.

 For $30 more, you can get the Coles Prepaid $150 for 365 days, which includes the same international calls allowance as the other two Coles Prepaid plans but comes with 120GB of data.

 With 10GB of data to use each month, this Coles Prepaid plan leaves more breathing room for the Prepaid user looking to pay for a full year in advance.
-In fact, it’s the cheapest way to get more than 100GB of Prepaid data for a year, though there’s a lot more data to play with and better price-to-data value with any of the Kogan 365-day plans.
+Thanks to a promotion that brings the price down to $119 if you sign up before August, it’s one of the cheapest ways to get more than 100GB of Prepaid data for a year, though there’s a lot more data to play with and better price-to-data value with any of the Kogan 365-day plans.